soohyunkim/Tender/README.md

-`location` is the latitude and longitude of the desired search location, `price` contains whether certain price levels are desired (true for desired, false for undesired), where `1` is the cheapest price level and `5` is the most expensive price level, `max_distance` is the maximum search distance away from `location`, and `emails` is a list of the invitees' emails.
+`location` is the latitude and longitude of the desired search location, `price` contains whether certain price levels are desired (true for desired, false for undesired), where `1` is the cheapest price level and `5` is the most expensive price level, `max_choices` is the maximum number of choices the user wants displayed, `max_distance` is the maximum search distance away from `location`, and `emails` is a list of the invitees' emails.